MarketsCovered by CalibrSports

 How CalibrSports Predicts This

-Asian Handicap has been our best-performing market by ROI across most leagues.
-Our model computes win probabilities across all standard handicap lines, identifies where our edge is largest, and selects the line that offers the best risk-adjusted value.
-The AI advisor cross-checks the line selection against recent form and injury context.
+Asian Handicap is our best-performing market by ROI across most leagues, particularly Serie A. Our model computes goal expectation for both teams using 162 features, then calculates win-by-margin probabilities for every standard AH line.
+We identify the line where our edge over the bookmaker's implied probability is largest, and select the best risk-adjusted bet.
+The AI advisor cross-checks the line selection against recent form, injury reports, and the bookmaker's opening-vs-current line movement before confirming the pick.

 Key Facts